GustaTheCreator/OOProject/README.md

 ## Running the code

+1 - Make sure you have the JDK (Java Development Kit) installed, this project was created and tested on version 17.0.4.1 so check if you have a compatible version.
-Simply download the code in ZIP and extract the "src" folder, then run the [main.java](/src/Main.java) inside.
+2 - Download the code files and and extract the "src" folder, then run the [main.java](/src/Main.java) inside.

 ## How to use